rajanbhayana/AzureScaffoldingHubAndSpokeTemplate/README.md

 If you are not that keen and want to quickly test the scripts, use PowerShell file to rollout all 4 environments (coming soon)

+# Roadmap
+- script to deploy all templates without pipelines.
+- additional services beyond the base templates that may be helpful
+- setup azure pipelines for template validations